-The planned operations include lithium mines and the concentrator plant in Kaustinen, Kokkola and Kruunupyy, Finland, and a lithium hydroxide plant in Kokkola.
-The production process of Keliber enables the most efficient use of natural resources and minimal environmental impacts.
-The production process is also forecast as one of the most cost-effective worldwide.
-The planned annual production is 15,000 tonnes of battery grade lithium hydroxide.
+Planned operations include lithium mines and the concentrator plant in Kaustinen, Kokkola and Kruunupyy, Finland, and a lithium hydroxide plant in Kokkola.
+The Keliber production process will allow the most efficient use of natural resources with minimal environmental impacts.
+The production process is also expected to be one of the most cost-effective worldwide.